Artisan Sourdough Bread

 They tell us what collagen is;

-that while it’s the most abundant protein in the body – that we’re seemingly deficient in it from our 20s (however, that isn’t necessary true – more on this below);
+that while it’s the most abundant protein in the body – that we’re seemingly deficient in it from our 20s (however, that isn’t necessarily true – more on this below);

 that there are many types of collagen that make up the different structures in our body;